zachtian/zachtian.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Doctoral Researcher at Imperial College London
+role: Postgraduate Researcher at Imperial College London

 # Organizations/Affiliations to show in About widget
 organizations: